immoblecher/aquabase/README.md

 * For spreadsheet functionalities the FPSpreadsheet components https://sourceforge.net/projects/lazarus-ccr/files/FPSpreadsheet/OPM/update_FPSpreadsheet.json/download
 * Synapse for online functions http://www.ararat.cz/synapse/doku.php/start

 The additional requirements on top of Lazarus/FreePascal should be installed/updated through the Online Package Manager in Lazarus.
-If you want to cross-com
+If you want to cross-compile under Windows you need to install the cross-compile packages for Lazarus as well.